SAP/cloud-identity-developer-guide/docs/Authorization/ValueHelp.md

 ### Disabling Value Help

 If no `@valueHelp` annotation is present for an attribute, the value help is disabled for this attribute.
-For attributes with disabled value help, no button or dialog will be shown in the UI.
+For attributes with disabled value help, no button or dialog will be shown in the administration console.

 Alternatively, you can set the `@valueHelp` annotation to `false`, to explicitly disable the value help for an attribute: